 2. The Central Committee shall meet a minimum of six (6) times per year.

-3. Notice of Central Committee Meetings shall include an agenda and must be sent to Precinct Committee officers at least ten days (10) prior to meeting and shall include an Agenda.
-Notices should be sent via US Postal Service, or may be sent to email addresses provided by members to the party office, or in any additional manner reasonably likely to provide actual and timely notice.
+3. Notice of Central Committee Meetings shall include an agenda and must be sent to Precinct Committee Officers and Precinct Captains at least ten (10) days prior to meeting and shall include an Agenda.
+Notices should be sent via US Postal Service, or may be sent to email addresses provided by members.

-4. One-fifth (1/5) of the members of the Central Committee shall constitute a quorum.
+4. At least one-fifth (1/5) of the members of the Central Committee shall constitute a quorum.

 5. For the transaction of business, action taken by a majority of the members at any Central Committee Meeting at which a quorum is present shall be the valid action of the Central Committee, unless otherwise specified in these bylaws.

 6. Robert's Rules of Order (latest version) shall govern, on any procedure not provided for in these bylaws.

 Special Meetings of the Central Committee may be called, if deemed necessary for the transaction of important business.
 Special Meetings may be called by the Chairman, a majority of the Executive Board, or upon written request of at least one-fourth (1/4) of the members of the Central Committee.
 The business of this meeting shall be limited to that specified in the request for the meeting.